dwjoyce/pythonbook/appendices/Common mistakes.rst

 Forgetting the brackets when calling a function
 -----------------------------------------------

-Always include parentheses when invoking (calling) a function.
+Always include parentheses when invoking (:term:`calling`) a function.
 Simply typing the name of the function will provide you with its memory location - it will not actually run it!

 +----------------------------------------+----------------------------------------+
 | Bad                                    | Good                                   |